 - If someone thinks himself to be a prophet or spiritual, he must recognize that the things I write to you are the Lord’s command.

-- But if someone won’t know this, let him not be known.(159)The Greek word “ἀγνοέω” (agnoeó) is used twice in this verse; once in the indicative (factual declaration = “won’t know”) and once in the 3rd person imperative (command = “let him not be known”).
-It literally means to “not know” or to “be ignorant” and can refer to willful ignorance.
+- But if someone won’t know this, he isn’t known.11The Greek word “ἀγνοέω” (agnoeó) is used twice in this verse; once in the active indicative with negation (“won’t know”) and once in the middle/passive indicative (“he isn’t known”).
+It literally means to “not know” a person or thing, and can refer to willful ignorance.
 In this latter sense it carries the connotation of sinning.
-In this view, the command to not know the man is likely pointing to church discipline because of his “willful ignorance”.
+Many commentators have suggested this is a reference to Matthew 7:23, saying that the man “isn’t known” by God for his “willful ignorance”/sin.
+There is a textual variant in this verse which makes the second instance a 3rd person imperative (command = “let him not be known”).
+In this view, the command to not know the man is likely pointing to church discipline, again because of his “willful ignorance”.

 - So my brothers, zealously desire to prophesy and don’t forbid speaking in tongues,

 - yet do everything properly and with order.

 Click to Collapse this Chapter